reubenleemiller/riemann_sums/README.md

-A web app for visualizing double riemann sums, for educational purposes.
+A web app for visualizing double riemann sums, for educational purposes.# riemann_sums_1